 Reinforced Beam Test

-Construct one concrete beas with a 6 in. x 6 in. cross section and 30 in. in length and two #3 bars (3/8 in. diameter) to the bottom side.
+Construct one concrete beam with a 6 in. x 6 in. cross section and 30 in. in length and two #3 bars (3/8 in. diameter) to the bottom side.

 Install a 4-point bending test apparatus in the testing machine.